-It’s not a surprise anymore that pharmaceutical pain-relievers are designed, first and foremost, to return a profit to the companies that manufacture them, right?
+Why, then, does it so often seem that the cure is worse than the disease?
+Not to sound like a radical, but pharmaceutical pain-relievers are designed, first and foremost, to return a profit to the companies that manufacture them, right?
 And we don’t have a government that functions as a protector of the little guy.
 So there you have it.

-There is a plant you can now pick up at the dispensary in many states that will help you when you’re hurting.
-It won’t have a negative impact on your heart health, or increase your odds of succumbing to another disease.
+There is a plant you can grow in the backyard or on your balcony that will help you when you’re hurting, and it won’t increase your odds of succumbing to another disease.
 Compounds in cannabis, including cannabidiol (CBD), relieve pain and reduce inflammation.
 And it’s safe.
-No one has fatally overdosed on cannabis in 40,000 years of human interaction with this plant.
+No one has fatally over-dosed on cannabis in 40,000 years of human interaction with this plant.

 Crazy, right?
-While so many people are misusing opioids, scientists are learning more about how cannabinoids interact, and about the various effects they have on our bodies.
+But scientists are learning more about how cannabinoids interact, and about the various effects they have on our bodies.
 When we have a sane drug policy, we will be able to fund clinical trials that could provide the evidence we need to make cannabis an everyday household item.

 In the meantime, you can grow your own.